D0ubleD0uble/hexgridspiral/README.md

 * Which Tiles are in **Movement Range** and **Intersecting** Movement Ranges.
 * **Reflection** along or across axes, vertically and horizontally, and diagonally.

+## Interactive Example

+A subset of the features are used on [example page here](https://lucidbrot.github.io/hexgridspiral-example).

+The code for the example can be found in the [hexgridspiral-example](https://github.com/lucidBrot/hexgridspiral-example) repository.

 ## Usage

 [crates.io](https://crates.io/crates/hexgridspiral) [documentation](https://docs.rs/crate/hexgridspiral/) [changelog](./changelog.md)